Are you looking for the best information on how to get toned?

 The best training program is the one you will follow.

-That’s why my Home Strength Training Program is designed to be
+That’s why our Home Strength Training Program is designed to be:

 - effective (only the best science-based exercises are included),